 CURRENT PROVISIONS PROPOSED REFORMS COMMENTS

 1.1 Early Intervention Powers

 The Act provides the means to regulate the conduct of local government staff and council members and sets out powers to scrutinise the affairs of local government.
 The Act provides certain limited powers to: Suspend or dismiss councils Appoint Commissioners Suspend or, order remedial action (such as training) for individual councillors.
 The Act also provides the Director General with the power to: Conduct Authorised Inquiries Refer allegations of serious or recurrent breaches to the State Administrative Tribunal Commence prosecution for an offence under the Act.
 Authorised Inquiries are a costly and a relatively slow response to significant issues.
 Authorised Inquiries are currently the only significant tool for addressing significant issues within a local government.
 The Panel Report, City of Perth Inquiry, and the Select Committee Report made various recommendations related to the establishment of a specific office for local government oversight.
-Government (the Inspector), supported by an Office of the Local Government Inspector (the Inspectorate).
-The Inspector would receive minor and serious complaints about elected members.
-The Inspector would oversee complaints relating to local government CEOs.
-Local Governments would still be responsible for dealing with minor behavioural complaints.
-The Inspector would have powers of a standing inquiry, able to investigate and intervene in any local government where potential issues are identified.
-The Inspector would have the authority to assess, triage, refer, investigate, or close complaints, having regard to various public interest criteria - considering laws such as the Corruption, Crime and Misconduct Act 2003, the Occupational Safety and Health Act 1984, the Building Act 2011, and other legislation.
-Throughout these comments: IC = Information Commissioner OIC = Office of the Information Commissioner FOI Act = Freedom of Information Act 1992 (WA) The IC suggests specific reference be made to the FOI Act for those laws that the Inspector considers.
-The IC notes that the recommendations about referral of a complaint after an investigation appears to be different to the recommendations of the Local Government Review Panel Report - see para 59 in the Panel's report.
+It is proposed to establish a Chief Inspector of Lo Government (the Inspector), supported by an Office of Local Government Inspector (the Inspectorate).
+The Inspector would receive minor and serious complainabout elected members.
+The Inspector would oversee complaints relating to logovernment CEOs.
+Local Governments would still be responsible for deal with minor behavioural complaints.
+The Inspector would have powers of a standing inquiry, at to investigate and intervene in any local government wh potential issues are identified.
+The Inspector would have the authority to assess, triar refer, investigate, or close complaints, having regard various public interest criteria - considering laws such as Corruption, Crime and Misconduct Act 2003, Occupational Safety and Health Act 1984, the Building 2011, and other legislation.
+The Inspector would also have the power to order a logovernment to address non-compliance with the Act Regulations.
+The Inspector would be supported by a panel of Lo Government Monitors (see item 1.2).
+The existing Local Government Standards Panel would replaced with a new Conduct Panel (see item 1.3).
+Penalties for breaches to the Local Government Act a Regulations will be reviewed and are proposed to generally strengthened (see item 1.4). the Agree Agree Agree Agree Agree Act Agree